 We’ve found that people who don’t read and apply Gospel-Centered Discipleship, don’t grow well.
 We recommend discussing portions of the book in your first few meetings, especially chapters 3 and 5.
 For instance, if you don’t follow Text-Theology-Life but do Life-Theology-Text, we’ve found people never get beyond talking about life to the guiding counsel and power of Scripture.
 Here are a couple articles to get you started.

-Fight Clubs are relationally driven, so pick people you want to go deep with.
-Start by checking with people in your City Group or Neighborhood Church.
+Discipleship groups are relationally driven, so pick people you want to go deep with.
+Start by checking with people in your City Group or part of the city.
 Establish an agreed upon level of confidentiality within your group.
 Make a commitment to one another.
-Fight Clubs of uncommitted people simply don’t promote gospel-centered discipleship.
+Discipleship groups of uncommitted people simply don’t promote gospel-centered discipleship.

 One of the first things you should do is sync your calendars for a regular meeting time.If you don’t schedule a regular meeting time, you won’t meet regularly.
 Meet once a week or every other week.
 Allow at least an hour.